 This article reviews a small standalone decoder that can take as input either an optical S/PDIF (TOSLINK) or coaxial digital audio signal, and output it as six separate analog outputs.
 It can also perform Dolby Pro Logic II decoding on an analog stereo input.
 This review is for the very first version that appeared on the market around 2009.
-This version is no longer sold and several newer versions have appeared.
+This version is no longer sold, several newer versions have appeared, and keep appearing every few months.
 They all have flaws, but they are a great solution to obtain surround sound without having to buy a complete receiver.
 All versions of these decoders come in two variations, one with three 3.5mm output jacks and one with six separate RCA jacks.

 Until recently, if one wanted 5.1 surround sound there were only few options.
 You either needed a full-blown surround receiver (very expensive and bulky), a standalone 5.1 decoder (pretty expensive) with a 5.1 active speaker set, or you could use a PC with built-in surround output or a 5.1 audio card.
 The latter is the cheapest option if you needed a PC anyway, but what if you have another device that has an optical S/PDIF output, like a PlayStation, XBox or Wii?
 Then you're stuck with the expensive and possibly bulky options.
 In my case, the problem setting was a little different because I wanted a very portable surround system that could be plugged into a laptop or possibly other devices.
 My first solution was an USB sound card, but this limited applicability to a laptop and there were some annoying software-related problems, because 5.1 USB sound cards can't do any decoding: the software must do AC3 or DTS decoding and send the six separate channels to the device.
 An ideal solution would be a reasonably priced small standalone decoder with an optical input instead.